MooersLab/pymolsnips/README.md

 Nested submenus are created by making subfolders within the snippets folder.
 These nested submenus will appear under the menu pulldown labeled `snippets` between the `Kernel` and `Tabs`.
 You have to use the mouse to select the snippet.
-There is no support for *MathJax* rendering of LaTeX in the label of snippet, unlike in the classica Jupyter Notebook.
+There is no support for *MathJax* rendering of LaTeX in the label of snippet, unlike in the classical Jupyter Notebook.

 When the jupyterlab-snippets extension is in synch with the current version of *JupyterLab*, the built in *JupyterLab* extension manager eases installation.